Types of Divorce in South Africa

-An uncontested divorce is where both spouses want a divorce and are willing to agree to the terms thereof.
-There must be agreement regarding the division of property, the care and contact arrangements in respect of the children, and regarding maintenance obligations.
-Click here for more information.
+An uncontested divorce is where both spouses want to get divorced and both are willing to agree to the terms of the divorce.
+There must be agreement regarding the division of marital property, the care and contact arrangements in respect of the minor children, and regarding maintenance obligations.

 If you and your spouse cannot agree to the terms of the divorce, the contested divorce process will be the only option.
-A contested divorce is more complicated, drawn-out and costly than an uncontested divorce.
+A contested divorce is often complicated, drawn-out and costly.
 In most contested divorces both parties will have attorneys and even Advocates to assist them with the paperwork.
 After the pleadings and discovery phase (where all the documents are disclosed), the attorney of the Plaintiff will apply for a court date.
 If no settlement can be reached, pre-trials and the final trial will follow.
-Click here for more information.

 Forms of Divorce: